Table of contents

 Manoa Flea Market defines the following routes:

-• The /edit-profile-page/:_id route goes to edit the profile page.
+route goes to edit the profile page. - The

-• The /add-profile-page route goes to add the profile page.
+route goes to add the profile page. - The

-• The /market-page route goes to the market page.
+route goes to the market page. - The

-• The /contact-page route goes to the contact page.
+route goes to the contact page. - The

-• The /listing-page route goes to the listing page.
+route goes to the listing page. - The

-• The /add-listing-page route goes to the add listing page.
+route goes to the add listing page. - The

 Authentication